ligato/docs/docs/developer-guide/model-registration.md

 The registration method defines a third optional parameter.
 It enables options to be passed for a given registration of type `ModelOption`.
 There is currently only one option available: `models.WithNameTemplate(<template>))`.
 This option enables keys with custom identifiers to be generated.

-Keys may also be distinguished by the composition of the custom identifier as explained [here.](../user-guide/concepts.md#keys)
+Keys may also be distinguished by the composition of the custom identifier as explained in the [concepts section of the user guide](../user-guide/concepts.md#keys)

 **Example 1:**